 3) Social withdrawal

-Depression in children can manifest itself through social withdrawal.
+Depression can manifest itself through social withdrawal.
 Your child could begin to avoid friends or classmates during social activities.

 Perhaps your child is simply a loner, and if this is part of their personality, there is nothing to worry about.
 Remember that some children need solitude to thrive.
-That said, struggling with mood swings coupled with socially withdrawal may be a sign of depression in children.
+That said, struggling with mood swings coupled with socially withdrawal may be a sign of the condition.

 Several studies suggest that social withdrawal may be a sign of social or emotional difficulties and may be your child’s way of expressing internalized thoughts and feelings of social anxiety or depression.